CMProductions/devops.test/README.md

  - Logging (what would you log, where you would store it etc)
  - Documentation
  - Further instructions to move it to production

+This test has been designed to take you between 1 and 2 hours